Mudpuppy12/docker-cfssl/README.md

 ## Notes

 You will need the cfssl and cfssljson binaries on your client to talk to the api-server.
 Head over to https://github.com/cloudflare/cfssl to install.
-Stick the binaries them into a artifactory, or use fpm https://github.com/jordansissel/fpm and make an rpm for your internal repos.
+Stick the binaries into a artifactory, or use fpm https://github.com/jordansissel/fpm and make an rpm for your internal repos.

 Use ansible to grab the client, then create certs during service installs.
 That's my attack plan